 For a more detailed look at what science in the classical education model looks like, check out the following series:

 We provide easy-to-use plans for classical science, which have earned a top recommendation from the authors of The Well-Trained Mind.
-You can learn about our programs by watching the videos below or by clicking on the links:
+You can learn about our programs by clicking on the links: